Airtable/blocks/README.md

 ### Usage

   - Run `react-devtools`
-  - Open a table that contains a block
+  - Open a base that contains a block
   - You should see something like this in `react-devtools`:

   ![react-devtools screenshot](docs/assets/react-devtools-screenshot.png)